chizzletaz/BakeAndBinge/README.md

 - [Wireframes for Add Category Page](https://github.com/chizzletaz/GrandmasBakingCollection/blob/master/static/images/wireframes/add_category.pdf)
 - [Wireframes for Edit Category Page](https://github.com/chizzletaz/GrandmasBakingCollection/blob/master/static/images/wireframes/edit_category.pdf)

+> ### Update
+>

 ## **Service Level**
-The finished product.
-Visual Design: color, topography, effects, imagery.
-What will the product look like? what colours, images, design elements, animations, transition, etc.What will the final product look like?
-Note why you use certain fonts, color and design choices.

 ### **Colors**
-To ensure that colours match better, I've choosen to use the colours of Materialize.
+To ensure that colours match well, I've choosen to use the colours of Materialize.
 In food, bright colours connote pops of flavour such as sweets and desserts - pink is expecially associated with baking and sweets.
 Therefore the main colour is pink.
 As a contrasting colour I've choosen green.